Dog meat consumption in South Korea: Breeds

 Humane Society International/Korea has been working cooperatively with dog farmers since 2015 to help them close their farms, and rehome the dogs.
-As of August 2020, HSI has closed down 16 dog meat farms and rescued more than 2,000 dogs.
+As of August 2020, HSI has closed down 16 dog meat farms and "rescued" more than 2,000 dogs.
 The charity documents every farm closure to show the conditions, and it is clear that all breeds of dog are found on these facilities including golden retrievers, beagles, poodles and huskies alongside tosas and jindos.

 The prior practice has been to slaughter the dogs by electrocution, though some were hung or beaten over the head before exsanguination.
 Such practices are illegal under the 2007 Animal Protection Act and have become increasingly rare.

 Legal status

 Between 1975 and 1978, dogs had the full legal status of livestock animals in South Korea, but the legality of the dog meat trade is now highly disputed.
-South Korea adopted its first Animal Protection Law in May, 1991.
+South Korea adopted its first Animal Protection Law in May 1991.

-Currently, Article 7 of the Animal Protection Act does not explicitly prohibit the slaughter of dogs for food; however, it "prohibits killing animals in a brutal way".
+Currently, Article 7 of the Animal Protection Act does not explicitly prohibit the slaughter of dogs for food, rather "prohibits killing animals in a brutal way".
 In addition, it "forbids killing the dogs in open areas such as on the street or in front of other animals of the same species".

 Dog meat is subject to the Food Sanitation Act/Food Hygiene Act of 1962, which simply defines food as "all foodstuff, except taken as medicine".
-However, unlike beef, pork, or poultry, dog meat is excluded from the list of livestock under the Livestock Processing Act of 1962, which is "the principal statute governing hygienic slaughtering of livestock and processing of meat."
+Unlike beef, pork, or poultry, dog meat is excluded from the list of livestock under the Livestock Processing Act of 1962, which is "the principal statute governing hygienic slaughtering of livestock and processing of meat".
 Hence, dog meat farming is under-regulated compared to that of other stock animals.

 As a result, there are no regulations requiring the humane slaughter of dogs for meat, though the treatment of dogs falls under animal cruelty laws.
-The controversy over dog meat consumption often centers on the slaughtering methods employed, which include electrocution, strangulation by hanging, and physically beating the dog to death.
+The controversy over dog meat often centers on the slaughtering methods employed, which include electrocution, strangulation by hanging, and beating the dog to death.
 According to reports from 1999, some dogs were still alive when they were blow-torched or thrown into boiling water to remove their fur.
-In more recent decades, such practices are being prosecuted by law.
+In more recent decades, such practices are prosecuted by law.